-The Bill Lane Center for the American West, the Hoover Institution, and the Precourt Institute for Energy host the State of the West Symposium: Powering the American West: Affordability, Technology, and Policy in the Western Energy Landscape on Thursday, May 28, 2026 at 12:00pm PT in Shultz Auditorium.
+The Bill Lane Center for the American West, the Hoover Institution, and the Precourt Institute for Energy held the State of the West Symposium: Powering the American West: Affordability, Technology, and Policy in the Western Energy Landscape on Thursday, May 28, 2026 at 12:00pm PT in Shultz Auditorium.

 With its abundant renewable energy resources, major centers of oil and gas production, pioneering geothermal energy development, rich mineral resources, and vast transmission infrastructure, the American West is a powerhouse of the U.S. energy landscape.
 The region is at the vanguard of energy transitions, and plays a vital role in the country’s energy security and economic development.
 Yet rapidly rising demand, increasing costs, aging infrastructure, and complex permitting processes pose formidable challenges to the region’s energy ecosystem and well-being.